alexteghipco/brainSurfer/README.md

 ![](https://media.giphy.com/media/SxAVEfWhrUdaZO76Yq/giphy.gif)

 *Note* you can select as many files as you want while importing or loading, up to 50.
-If your file name does not contain reference to a hemisphere in its name (i.e., left, right, lh, rh) then the script will ask you which hemisphere to project your overlay onto.
+If your file name does not contain reference to a hemisphere in its name (i.e., left, right, lh, rh) then brainSurfer will ask you which hemisphere to project your overlay onto.

 - In case your file is in volume space, and you have the default fsaverage underlay loaded, we can "import" the file, which transforms it into "standardized" surface space using a precomputed transformation matrix.
 Lets import the file named Visuospatial_network_binarized_IMPORT_ME_FROM_MNI_to_FSAVERAGE.nii.gz, which is a binarized network (as you may have guessed, the visuospatial network!).

 - Importing an overlay can occur in three different ways (this is the second prompt that comes up after clicking import).
 Because our file is effectively an ROI (i.e., binarized) we will select the second option.
 Another dialogue prompt will come up.
 This prompt is asking you to weight your ROIs in case there is an overlap.
-This import option will seperate individual values in your files (i.e., ostensibly ROIs) and convert them to surface space one by one.
-Because volume space has a higher dimensionality there will inevitably be some vertices that map onto multiple ROIs when converted.
+This import option will seperate individual values in your files (i.e., ostensibly representing different ROIs) and convert them to surface space one by one.
+Because volume space has a higher dimensionality, there will inevitably be some vertices that map onto multiple ROIs when converted.
 By default, the script assigns a value to these ambiguous vertices based on which ROI overlaps most with that vertex.
 However, you can provide your own weightings if you'd rather fix a different ROI to always win in this process.
 Since we have no reason to determine one ROI to always win against another, we will stick to the default behavior of this import option by leaving the field blank.
 See list of features for more details about import options.

 ![](https://media.giphy.com/media/huJBCR2zD67RKmU321/giphy.gif)